 A Mexican Restaurant Welcome sign

-Well, then we drove up to Petsmart where I assured Don we had an appointment for Phoenix to be groomed.
+Well, then we drove up to Petsmart where I assured Don we had the appointment for Phoenix.
 I guess the blow to my head had me all addled because only AFTER all sorts of discussion about why she wasn't on the appointment list and AFTER the groomer mentioned distemper shot did I remember that Iowa law requires dogs to have had a distemper shot.
 Phoenix hasn't.
 So I'd told the woman on the phone I'd come and get the food and flea medicine I needed, but would make an appointment for next week in MO where the law is different.
 Don was half thrilled that I'd actually forgotten something and half concerned that it was not normal.
 All is OK.
 I was just addled after 3 days of trying to figure out routes and plans...So we drove back, stopped at the war memorial in the park which has a monolith with the numbers of people who fought, were killed and MIA for each war in US history.
 I am not good with numbers but I was left feeling that even I could see that too many people have died.

 There was a special tribute to pilots, especially those who fought in Vietnam and then entire space was moving.